 Further, responsive design is often the choice for large websites because of the development time involved.
-Responsive design is rooted in a grid system, responsive measurements (think percents or minimum and maximum values) to help the design expand, contract, and stack at different sizes.
+Responsive design is rooted in a grid system, and responsive measurements (think percents or minimum and maximum values) help the design expand the contract and stack at different sizes.

 This design technique is the norm for new development.